Heart Disease (Coronary Artery Disease) (cont.)

 Ultrasound examination of the heart to evaluate the anatomy of the heart valves, the muscle, and its function may be performed by a cardiologist.
 This test may be ordered alone or it may be combined with a stress test to look at heart function during exercise.

 A radioactive tracer that is removed from the blood by heart muscle cells can be used to indirectly assess blow flow to the heart.
 Technetium or thallium can be injected into a vein while a radioactive counter can be used to map out how the blood is distributed within heart muscle cells.
 This test may also be combined with an exercise test.

 Cardiac computerized tomography (CT)

-Using high speed CT scan, the anatomy of the coronary arteries can be evaluated, including how much calcium is present in the artery walls and whether there is blockage or narrowing present.
+Using high speed CT scan, the anatomy of the coronary arteries can be evaluated, including how much calcium is present in the artery walls and whether blockage or artery narrowing are present.

 As mentioned above, this is the gold standard for coronary artery testing.
-A cardiologist threads a thin tube through an artery in the groin, elbow, and wrist into the coronary arteries.
+A cardiologist threads a thin tube through an artery in the groin, elbow, or wrist into the coronary arteries.
 Dye is injected to assess the anatomy and whether blockages are present.
 If so, it is possible that angioplasty may be performed, where a balloon is inflated to squash an obstructing plaque into the wall of the artery to re-establish blood flow.
-A stent may be placed to keep the artery from narrowing again.
+A stent may be placed across the previously narrowed segment of artery to prevent it from narrowing again.

 Get the latest treatment options.